These control should always be read together with the NSW Health Guideline (GL2016_002) NSW Contingency Plan for Viral Haemorrhagic Fevers.

 Public health authorities may wish to communicate with every passenger from the aircraft, irrespective of their exposure risk, to provide basic information and establish a mechanism for public health follow up if required.

 People included in the contact tracing should be managed according to Section 11.
 Contact Management.
 This requires an assessment of exposure risk and categorisation into high, low or no risk contacts.
 Management consists of one or more of the following:

 If a diagnosis cannot be laboratory confirmed in a timely manner, contact tracing should be considered if the evidence strongly suggests EVD as the likely cause of the index case’s disease.

-The National Incident Room at the Department of Health coordinates the collection of international flight manifests and incoming passenger cards (IPCs) (health.opsAThealth.gov.au)
+The National Incident Room at the Australian Government Department of Health coordinates the collection of international flight manifests and incoming passenger cards (IPCs) (health.opsAThealth.gov.au)